jhellingman/tei2html/Wiki/ProcessSteps.md

 ## Step 1.1: Convert transcriptions to SGML entities. ##

 Some of my TEI files include snippets of non-Latin script in various transcription formats.
 These need to be converted to SGML entities (either named or numeric) before we can actually transform to XML.
 For this, I use a 'patc' tool that will change such transcriptions.
 For each transcription, a separate run is needed.
-The 'tei2html.pl' script will check for such transcriptions, and run the right patc tool as needed.
+The `tei2html.pl` script will check for such transcriptions, and run the right patc tool as needed.
+(For most text, this is not relevant.)

 ## Step 1.2: Convert to XML. ##

-The actual SGML to XML conversion is achieved by running the SX tool.
+The actual SGML to XML conversion is achieved by running the James Clark's SX tool.

+## Step 1.3: Normalize case. ##

+Use Sebastian Rahtz' `tei2tei.xsl` stylesheet to use the proper casing for TEI elements.
+After this step, the TEI should be valid TEI (according to TEI P4) in XML form.
+The `tei2html` stylesheets should be able to deal with the text now.

+## Step 1.5: Convert to TEI P5.
+(Optional) ##

+Use Sebastian Rahtz' `p4top5.xsl` stylesheet to convert the TEI P4 to TEI P5.
+The `tei2html` stylesheets should still be able to deal with the text, although I've not extensively tested this.
+The main distinction is that `div0` elements will have been changed to `div1` elements, and all underlying numbered `divX` elements have been 'elevated,' which impacts the appearance and breaking up into chunks when generating ePubs.

 # Step 2: Run Saxon to generate HTML #